madprops/gifmaker/README.md

 Else you can just add more `;` to `words`.

+You can also use numbers like `[empty 3]`.

+That would add 3 empty frames.

 ---

 You can run `main.py` from anywhere in your system using its virtual env.